 Since students are in an accounting graduate degree program, the instructor will assume that all students have a working knowledge of financial and managerial accounting.
-Reference in homework, cases, and exams to financial or managerial accounting material can be expected.
+Reference in cases, readings, homework, quizzes, and exams to financial or managerial accounting material can be expected.